YU000jp/logseq-plugin-some-menu-extender/README.md

 - [Problem] Repeat task is for a notification.
 Not for journaling.

 - [Solution] To place in the journal as a LATER task and block reference.
-For marking "DONE".
+For marking `DONE`.

 - [Usage] A block open into right sidebar.
 Drag that bullet and place it in the journal.
 After executing the task, click the repeat-task checkbox first, then the LATER task checkbox.